testedwithf5/testedwithf5.github.io/_posts/2020-01-10-dependency-injection.md

 The primary benefit is loose coupling.
 It is much cleaner to depend on an `IWeatherService` that defines what a weather service should do than on a concrete implementation like  `SimpleWeatherService` or `WeatherChannelWeatherService`.
 When we only care about the abstraction, we can easily swap in any implementation of `IWeatherService` without having to make any changes to the class consuming this.

-Additionally, there are some other benefits:

-1. Testable code.
-Dependency Inversion allows you to break apart complex problems into small isolated units that are be tested individually.
+Additionally, there are some other benefits such as testable code.
+Dependency Inversion allows you to break apart complex problems into small isolated units that can be tested individually.

-2. Reduction in "new".
-When using a container, service initialization taken care of for you.
-If you had `SimpleWeatherService(Logger)` and you added `SimpleWeatherService(Logger, Location)` you would need to update every usage.
-When the container takes care of this for you, you don't need to worry about instantiation.
+You also end up with a substantial reduction in "new".
+When using a container, object initialization is taken care of for you.
+Without a container, If you had `SimpleWeatherService(Logger)` and you added `SimpleWeatherService(Logger, Location)` you would need to update every usage.
+When the container takes care of this for you, you won't find yourself updating multiple files across your application.

->Q: It looks like there might be some benefits here.
-When would I want to use this kind of approach vs sticking to what I've been doing?
+>Q: When would I want to use this kind of approach vs sticking to what I've been doing?

 Generally, you'd switch to this approach when you start feeling any type of discomfort from managing dependencies.
 If you have a small application, there's hardly every a good case for adding additional complexity, but if that application grows and you want to take advantage of the benefits listed above it might be time to switch.